tmtxt/tmtxt.github.com/_drafts/2024-04-19-a-unified-dev-environment.md

 ![First attempt](/files/2024-04-19-a-unified-dev-environment/first-attempt.png)

-In this method, you would run everything normally in your computer.
-You use a Bash/Ansible script to run install all the necessary tools as well as set up the development environment.
-Of course, this one was the worst (but the best with my knowledge at that time 😆)
+In this method, you would run everything normally in your computer and use a Bash/Ansible script to install all the necessary tools as well as set up the development environment.
+Of course, this is the worst (but was the best with my knowledge at that time 😆).

 - This setup won't be reused for multiple engineers.
 Each engineer has a very different setup on that machine.
 The script can mess up the other people's computer easily.
 - Even if it's just for me, that also won't work.
 I install and set up new applications all the time.
-After a while, when I touch that project again, all the scripts were broken and I don't even remember how to do.
+After a while, when I touch that project again, all the scripts were broken and I don't even remember how to configure everything again.

 # A better way